温馨提示:本站仅提供公开网络链接索引服务,不存储、不篡改任何第三方内容,所有内容版权归原作者所有

 Telnet sessions can also be hijacked in the network.
 Attackers can inject their own commands into telnet sessions.
 Protection from such attacks was the main reason why Tatu Ylonen developed SSH as a replacement for telnet in the first place.
 Use of telnet has not been recommended for 20 years.

-SFTP file transfer support File transfer support is implemented as a separate program, PSFTP.
+File transfer support is implemented as a separate program, PSFTP.
 It is available only as a command-line tool.
 There is no graphical user interface for file transfers.

 SCP file transfers are supported via the PSCP program.
 This is also command-line only.